 - Sounds of normal day to day living (doors, use of stairs etc.)

 - One-off parties providing they don’t cause an unacceptable disturbance

 - Putting rubbish out on the wrong day

 - Parking in the wrong bay.

-ASB cases where Thrive can investigate and will liaise with Community Safety Partnerships (in all situations the person committing ASB must be a Thrive Tenant in order for us to investigate)
+Some examples of ASB cases where Thrive can investigate and will liaise with Community Safety Partnerships include, but are not limited to (in all situations the person committing ASB must be a Thrive Tenant in order for us to investigate):

 - Arson or attempted arson

 - Drug use / dealing